-I’m a big fan of using piping as a trim on garments, and my current favourite place is to sew it into the waistline of a dress:
+I’m a big fan of using piping as a trim on garments, and recently I have been sewing it into the waistline of dresses:

-Gail asked if I had done a tutorial on this, right before I was about to put piping at the waistline of my red tartan dress – so here goes!
+One reader asked if I had done a tutorial on this, right before I was about to sew piping into the waistline of a red tartan dress – the perfect timing!

 You can buy piping ready-made, but it is usually fairly cheap polyester/cotton or polyester satin stuff: